Baltic Germans: 1939–1940

 The Estonian and Latvian governments published books containing alphabetical lists of the names of resettled Baltic German adults together with their birthdate, birthplace and last address in the Baltics.

-Baltic Germans left by ships from the port cities of Estonia and Latvia to ports of Gotenhafen and Stettin and then were transported to Posen and Lodz in Reichsgau Wartheland (sometimes called Warthegau) and other Polish areas annexed by Nazi Germany.
+Baltic Germans left by ships from the port cities of Estonia and Latvia to the ports of Gdynia and Szczecin and then were transported to Poznań and Łódź in Reichsgau Wartheland (sometimes called Warthegau) and other Polish areas annexed by Nazi Germany.
 The "new" homes and farms they were given to live in had been owned and inhabited by Poles and Jews just a few months earlier who were executed or deported eastwards when Nazi Germany invaded Poland.
-The new arrivals fulfilled Nazi plans for ethnic Germanization of these lands.
+The new arrivals fulfilled Nazi plans for the ethnic Germanization of these lands.

 Spring 1941 resettlement

 In early 1941, the Nazi German government arranged another resettlement for all those who had refused to leave in 1939 or 1940.
 The action was called the Nachumsiedlung.
 This time around no compensation was offered for any property or belongings left behind and this group of resettlers were treated with intense suspicion or considered traitors because they had refused Hitler's first call to leave the Baltics in 1939.
 Most of these arrivals were first settled in filtration camps.
-Unknown to the general public, the Nazi invasion of the Soviet Union was only 2 to 4 months away, and this was Hitler's last chance to transfer these people in peacetime conditions.
+Unknown to the general public, the Nazi invasion of the Soviet Union was only two to four months away, and this was Hitler's last chance to transfer these people in peacetime conditions.

 By this time, the remaining Baltic Germans in Estonia and Latvia found themselves in a vastly different situation than in 1939.
 Their countries were now occupied by the Soviet Union, and intense pressure and intimidation had been put on anyone with a position of privilege or wealth before 1939.
 Mass arrests and some killings had taken place.
 Fearing a worsening of the situation, the vast majority of the remaining Baltic Germans decided to leave.
 About 7,000 resettled from Estonia by late March 1941, and approximately 10,500 resettled from Latvia by late March 1941.
+Even though the German government had planned a relocation that would be limited to ethnic Germans only, ultimately a considerable share of resettlers were non-Germans of various ethnicities (mostly Estonians and Latvians, but also individuals of Slavic ethnicity), who used this as the only legal route to escape the Soviet regime.

 No books were published listing those who resettled in 1941; however, the present-day archives of Estonia and Latvia still have the lists of all those who left in this year.